laurarussell/vertnet-issue-tracking-diagnostic/readme.md

-## A diagnostic tool to help compare where GBIF and VertNet counts differ
+## A diagnostic tool to help calculate VertNet participant open data issues

 To build: ```npm install```